sudorook/kitty.vim/README.md

 To rebuild the 'kitty.vim' file, run:
 ```
-cd src/
-kitty +launch ./gen_syntax.py
+./build
 ```

-The script will overwrite the file in `syntax/kitty.vim`.
+The `build` script is a wrapper around `src/gen_syntax.py` and will overwrite the file in `syntax/kitty.vim`.